nextflow-io/nextflow/docs/spack.rst

     }
   }

-The above configuration snippet allows the execution either with Conda or Docker specifying ``-profile conda`` or ``-profile docker`` when running the workflow script.
+The above configuration snippet allows the execution either with Spack or Docker specifying ``-profile spack`` or ``-profile docker`` when running the workflow script.

 Advanced settings
 -----------------

-Conda advanced configuration settings are described in the :ref:`Conda <config-conda>` section on the Nextflow configuration page.
+Spack advanced configuration settings are described in the :ref:`Spack <config-spack>` section on the Nextflow configuration page.